The Directors’ Take Podcast

 If you have any questions relating to the episode or have topics you would like covering in future releases, reach out to us at TheDirectorsTake@Outlook.com

-This is Episode 4 of our brand new season of The Directors Take Podcast.
+This is episode 33 in the second season of The Directors Take Podcast.

 Credits